-The more reactive metals react with acids to form a salt and water.
+The more reactive metals react with acids to form salt and hydrogen gas.
 This can be shown in an equation:

 metal + acid salt + hydrogen

-The three main acids that are used in the science lab are hydrochloric acid (HCl), sufuric acid (H2SO4) and nitric acid (HNO3).
+The three main acids that are used in the science lab are hydrochloric acid (HCl), sulfuric acid (H2SO4) and nitric acid (HNO3).

 The salt produced depends on the acid that is used to produce it.
 The table below shows the type of salts that are produced from these acids: